Starting the Body Program

 Given the varied conditions covered for each medication, some plans may deny one medication but approve the other based on a patient's medical history.
 If your insurer denies coverage for one medication, your Ro-affiliated provider may find it clinically appropriate to write you a new prescription for a different medication.

-Please note that Ro offers compounded GLP-1s as a cash-pay option, so they are not eligible for insurance coverage.
+Please note that Zepbound single-dose vials and compounded semaglutide are only available when paying cash, so they are not eligible for insurance coverage.

 Appeals